 That contribution can be related with little doubt to the vision, enthusiasm and innovative talents of his older brother, Robert the organ builder, who must have first aroused his fascination for the technology which subsequently fashioned his entire life.

-The Synchronome system consisted of a master clock or transmitter, not necessarily with its own dial although it usually did have one.
-It could drive virtually any number of slave dials.
-The master clock mechanism used between the wars had evolved into the form illustrated in Figure A1-1, and the slave dial mechanism is shown in Figure A1-2.
+The Synchronome system consisted of a main clock or transmitter, not necessarily with its own dial although it usually did have one.
+It could drive virtually any number of subsidiary dials.
+The clock mechanism used between the wars had evolved into the form illustrated in Figure A1-1, and the subsidiary dial mechanism is shown in Figure A1-2.